CBS Interview/News Segment

 We work with the Amazonian Ayahuasca brew using only the Ayahuasca vine and Chacruna leaves.
 Nothing else is ever added.
 We offer to you the highest of intentions, integrity, and ethical practices in an attentive, supportive (but not intrusive) safe and loving environment.

-Ceremony leader has been working with this medicine for over a decade.
+Ceremony leader has been working with this medicine for 12 years.
 She studied in the Shipibo-Conibo Tradition in the Peruvian Amazon with the well known and highly Respected Shaman, Don Enrique Lopez at the Ayahuasca Foundation - Iquitos, Peru.

-In ceremonies you have the opportunity to see the truth behind the pain and suffering, that you don’t need to live that life any more and you don’t need to keep doing the things that make you unhappy.
+When you participate in ceremonies you have the opportunity to see the truth behind the pain and suffering; that you don’t need to live that life any more and you don’t need to keep doing the things that make you unhappy.

-But remember, Ayahuasca isn’t for everybody. this is deeply transformative work that allows you to align with who you truly are, not who you think you should be or what society, family and friends tell you who you should be, but who you really are.
+remember, however, Ayahuasca isn’t for everybody. this is deeply transformative work that allows you to align with who you truly are, not who you think you should be or what society, family and friends tell you who you should be, but who you really are.

 Our Ceremonies are held in a semi-traditional format which include live singing of Icaros (sacred healing songs of the amazon) Chacapas, Drums, rattles and other instruments.
 Ceremonies are NOT parties, raves or social gatherings.
 They are places of respectful communion and self-empowering healing.

 Ceremony Leader has also received the Peruvian Munay-Ki rites of Initiation:

 The Munay-Ki are a series of nine Empowerment rites based on the initiatory practices of the Q'ero shamans of Peru, as taught by psycologist Alberto Villoldo.
 "Munay" in Quechua means "love and will", together with "ki", from the Chinese word for energy, combine to give the meaning: energy of love.